LAMPEngineer/CreateRESTfulAPIs/README.md

 # CreateRESTfulAPIs

-This app creates RESTful service apis to create, show, list, edit & delete item.
+App creates RESTful service apis to create, show, list, edit & delete item.
 It uses GET, POST, PUT, PATCH & DELETE verbs to perform actions.
 The API returns status 1 for a successful request along with additional data and status 0 for an unsuccessful request which is an error.

 # Built